mvisonneau/mcollective-plugins-builder/README.md

 ## Limitation

-- It's only compile for x64, but it shouldn't be too hard to make it work for x86 if needed
+- It only compiles for x64, but it shouldn't be too hard to make it work for x86 if needed